k4kpk/k4kpk.github.io/sota-guides/Max Patch (W4C_CM-036).md

         * L on Bus-23 and go 16 on Bus-23/Max Patch Rd
         * L fork on Max Patch Rd (as road turns to dirt) and go 2.9
         * L and immediate R and go 4.8.
+        * **Potty break**: 0.6 before you reach the parking lot, there's a road to your left with a gate (mostly) hidden from the main road.
+Once you reach the Max Patch lot, there is no privacy anywhere.
     * **Original Route** (194 miles, 5.3 dirt road miles):
         * Ramp R to US 74 E (Great Smoky Mtn Expwy) and go 25.7
         * I-40 West and go 21